-Mine reclamation and closure are largely driven by State regulations that specify that a mine must be reclaimed concurrent with mining operations to the greatest extent possible and then closed in a way that leaves the site stable in terms of erosion and avoids degradation of water quality from acid rock drainage or metal leaching on the site.
-A detailed reclamation plan will be submitted to the State agencies for review and approval in the future, during the formal mine permitting process.
+Mine reclamation and closure are largely driven by State regulations that specify that a mine must be reclaimed concurrent with mining operations to the greatest extent possible and then closed in a way that leaves the site stable in terms of erosion and manages degradation of water quality from acid rock drainage or metal leaching on the site.
+A detailed Reclamation Plan and Closure Cost Estimate will be submitted to the State agencies for review and approval in the future, during the formal mine permitting process.

-Owing to the fact that the Arctic Project is likely to have facilities on a combination of private (patented mining claims and native land) and State land, it is likely that the reclamation plan will be submitted and approved as part of the plan of operations, which is approved by the ADNR.
-However, since the reclamation plan must meet regulations of both ADNR and the ADEC, both agencies will review and approve the Reclamation Plan.
-In addition, private land owners must formally concur with the portion of the reclamation plan for their lands so that it is compatible with their intended post-mining land use.
+Owing to the fact that the Arctic Project is likely to have facilities on a combination of private (patented mining claims and native land) and State land, it is likely that the Reclamation Plan will be submitted and approved as part of the plan of operations, which is approved by the ADNR.
+However, since the reclamation plan must meet regulations of both ADNR and the ADEC, both agencies will review and approve the Reclamation Plan and Closure Cost Estimate.
+In addition, private land owners must formally concur with the portion of the Reclamation Plan for their lands so that it is compatible with their intended post-mining land use.

-The estimate cost of closure is based on unit rates used by SRK.
-Long-term water treatment and maintenance of certain water management facilities were calculated separately, and an NPV is provided for the first 200 years, at a discount rate of 4.3%.
+The estimate cost of closure is based on unit rates used by SRK on other closure projects in cold environments.
+The indirect costs were included as percentages of the estimated direct costs based on guidelines for Alaska (DOWL 2015).
+Long-term water treatment and maintenance of certain water management facilities were calculated separately, and a NPV is provided for the first 100 years, at a discount rate of 4.3%.

-Reclamation costs have been estimated to be \$65.3 million for this PFS, in 2017 undiscounted U.S. dollars.
-Annual costs associated with long-term operations of the water treatment plant are estimated to be about \$1.27 million for the first five years and \$0.96 million thereafter.
+Reclamation and closure costs were estimated to be \$158.2 million, in discounted 2020 US dollars.
+Annual (undiscounted) costs associated with long-term closure activities and operation of the HDS WTP are estimated to be \$5.1 million.